 \subsection{PASC results}

-The totals on the bottom of Table \ref{tbl:pascresults} show that CCV and GV are both very competitive with PASC on this data hand-picked for PASC with error rates of 0.7\% and 0.8\%, respectively, compared to PASC's 0.6\%.
+The totals on the bottom of Table 4 show that CCV and GV are both very competitive with PASC on this data hand-picked for PASC with error rates of 0.7\% and 0.8\%, respectively, compared to PASC's 0.6\%.
 CV and NV on the other hand, struggle in many cases.
-Additionally, the PASC webtool is a not a portable in the sense that it relies on NCBI resources and is not available on a PC, while the other four methods can be utilized on a PC easily.
+Additionally, the PASC webtool is not portable in the sense that it relies on NCBI resources and cannot be implemented on a PC.
+The other four methods can be utilized on a PC easily.

-The one case where GV noticeably underperforms compared to PASC and CV is in the family Picornaviridae, with 9 errors total.
+One case where GV noticeably underperforms compared to PASC and CV is in the family Picornaviridae, with 9 errors total.
 While this bears more investigation the error rate within that family remains below 1.2\%.
 For CCV and GV, the error rates never exceed 4\% on any virus family, reaching their maximum in the Paramyxoviridae and Togaviridae families respectively.
 PASC's error rate within families reaches its maximum in the Hepadnaviridae family with 6.67\%.

-While the overwhelming majority of the species labels are believed to be correct, there is a certain amount of uncertainty and/or errors in the labels.
-For example, GI \#133919132 (Wheat dwarf virus - barley[Germany:Baden:2005]) is predicted to be barley dwarf virus.
-While it is believed that this virus is indeed a wheat dwarf virus, the prediction stems from the fact that many viruses listed as wheat dwarf are in fact barley dwarf viruses.
-Therefore, the results described in Table \ref{tbl:pascresults} should again only be interpreted as an approximation of the quality of the different methods.